nietoperz809/JForth/readme.md

 **JForth**
 ----------

-This is a pretty complete Forth interpreter that supports also loops and various data types.
+This is a pretty bloated Forth interpreter that supports also loops and various data types.

 The original code is from: http://linuxenvy.com/bprentice/JForth/